erezoren/lettersstream/README.md

 1. **Statelessness:**
    Service must be stateless and not store `word` data in memory.
 Instead, we can use an external store (Redis, database, External configuration) for shared word.
    All instances should read/write from this store to stay in sync, and consistency is a must, hence writing will be transactional and isolated, or at least use Read after
-   Write to verify the update is done.
+   Write to verify the update is done (Current service can have concurrency issues for multiple users).

 2. **Event Handling:**
    Instead of `WordChangedEvent` which notifies the service of a word change, we will use a distributed event broker(e.g., Kafka, RabbitMQ) so all instances receive updates.